 The long Easter weekend is celebrated in both the United States and Canada, producing much higher travel volumes at most border crossings between the countries.
-This is especially true in 2013 as U.S. budget cuts have reduced overtime Customs and Border Patrol (CBP) officers.
 Generally speaking, the delays entering the U.S. are longer than the delays entering Canada.

 Peak Easter Weekend Traffic Periods